 With this type of payout, our client receives a smaller amount periodically, often once every month or once a year.
 So if they were set to receive $300,000, they don’t get it all at once.
 Instead, they might receive $30,000 every year for 10 years.

 Sometimes, a defendant requests a structured settlement, especially if he or she does not have insurance.
 These defendants usually can’t pay a huge amount in one fell swoop, so they request breaking up the settlement into smaller payments until the full amount is paid.

 Structured settlements come in different sizes.
 There is some flexibility as to how you structure the payments.
 Each payment does not have to be an equal amount.
-Instead, you might request a larger sum at the beginning of the end.
+Instead, you might request a larger sum at the beginning compared to the end.

 There are advantages to a structured settlement.
 One, you won’t spend all the money at once.
 This is a concern if you are tempted to blow it all on frivolous things.
 Two, there may be tax advantages to receiving a smaller amount every year.

 We Can Help You Choose How to Structure a Settlement